ALL Volunteers (i.e. Coaches, Managers, Trainers, On-Ice Helpers):

 The second form you’ll require is a “Community Organization and Volunteer Authorization Letter”.
 This is a document signed by the MHL or your Area Association advising the Police that you are, in fact, a community volunteer.
 This will enable the Police (in Peel Region) to provide this Check on a no-charge basis.

 Once we have your Police Check we’ll log the date thereof into your Hockey Canada profile and file it under lock and key.
-Police Checks provided to MHL are “good” for five (5) years of continuous service.
+Police Checks provided to MHL are “good” for three (3) years of continuous service.

 The main location for dropping-off Police Checks is Peel Region Police Headquarters in Brampton… 7750 Hurontario Street.
 They do have extended daytime hours and are also open on Saturday.
-Specific details are listed on Form A. (There are also some additional “satellite” drop-off locations throughout Mississauga, also listed on Form A.)
+Specific details are listed on Form A. (There are also some additional “satellite” drop-off locations throughout Mississauga, the quickest of which is at Square One mall, also listed on Form A.)

 Please note that the processing time for Peel Police Checks has averaged 3 to 4 weeks.
 It will take somewhat longer if finger-printing is required (to verify your identity), so please don’t delay in dropping off these forms.